ShayGoldman/acovado.club/README.md

 ## Tasks

+[ ] Add prometheus metrics everywhere
+[ ] Add tracing to proxy everywhere
-[ ] Support envs
+[ ] Separate the docker networks used: proxy for front facing services, internal for internal services [ ] Support envs
 [ ] Add healthz endpoint for all services + production docker-compose [ ] Solve number handling (no floating points! and Number)